What is Vyxeos and how is it used?

 - Gently invert the bag to mix the solution.
 The dilution of the reconstituted product results in a deep purple, translucent, homogeneous dispersion, free from visible particulates.

-- If the diluted infusion solution is not used immediately, store in refrigerator at 2°C to 8°C for up to 4 hours.
+- If the diluted infusion solution is not used immediately, store in a refrigerator at 2°C to 8°C (36°F to 46°F) for up to 4 hours.
+If the reconstituted solution in the vial was stored for 4 hours, the diluted infusion solution must be used immediately and cannot be stored for an additional 4 hours.

 - Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Only solutions without visible particles should be used.